 If selected you will:

-Be required to present your work in poster and oral sessions, and submit a report, at least 5 pages long, about the type of research, methods used, and results obtained.
-These reports will be published in the student research journal The Manhattan Scientist.
+- Be required to present your work in poster and oral sessions, and submit a report, at least 5 pages long, about the type of research, methods used, and results obtained.

 You must submit an online application in order to be considered for this award.